 - Opportunity cost is the concept that money used for one purchase comes at the expense of making other purchases.
 Use a concrete example to explain it.
 For instance, if your tween spends his or her entire allowance on a new shirt, there will be no money left for other purchases.
 Is the shirt worth it, or should the money be used for something else?

 Insurance protects us from financial loss

 While middle-school-age children are not responsible for securing their own insurance, it’s important that they understand its value and the potential consequences of not managing risk.
-Insurance costs money, but it protects people from losses that are much greater.
+Insurance costs money, but it can protect people from losses that are much greater.

 Effective ways to use credit and manage debt

-While tweens won’t be able to buy anything with credit, it's important for them to have an understanding—before they reach adulthood—of what credit is and how it's used.
+While tweens won’t be able to buy anything with credit, it's important for them to have an understanding of what credit is and how it's used before they reach adulthood.